technofocus-pte/datasecpurviwregionaldepth/Lab Guides/Lab 5/Lab 5 – Configuring prerequisites for Insider Risk Management.md

 devices in Azure AD and Intune, and install an MDM agent on them, so that they can be used to get the alerts from those machines.

+**Note**: The configurations in the screenshots may not be exactly the same as some features keep on updating in Azure.
+Please follow the instructions thoroughly and refer to the screenshots for finding the buttons or the areas of interest.

 ## Exercise 1: Set up the environment

 ### Task 0 : Synchronize the VM clock

+**Note**: While reedming the Azure Pass you may be asked for Multi-factor Authentication.
+In that case you will be redirected to the MFA wizard which will guide you through the process of setting up MFA.
+You can either use your phone number or Microsoft Authenticator app on your phone to set up the authentication.

 1. After logging into the VM, select the windows icon.
 Then search for **Date and time**, and select **Date and time settings**.